Non-residents of Canada

 For more information:

-- On electing to file for Canadian rental income or timber royalties, see the Income Tax Guide for Electing Under Section 216.
+- On electing to file for Canadian rental income real or immovable properties or timber royalties, see the T4144, Income Tax Guide for Electing Under Section 216.

 - On electing to file for certain Canadian pensions, see Electing under section 217.